Our trained mental health professionals support childcare centers and improve healthy development for all children.

 By building trust through a relationship model between providers, center directors, parents and the children themselves, the Early Childhood Mental Health consultants explore early childhood development, the functioning of children in groups, the challenges to families under stress, and the realities of providing care to young children.
 The program includes:

-The ECMH Program is supported by Marin County Behavioral Health and Recovery Services with Mental Health Services Act (Prop 63) funds, First 5 Marin, Marin Community Foundation preK-3 initiative through the Marin County Office of Education, Marin Head Start, and the Morris Family Fund.
+The ECMH Program is supported by Marin County Behavioral Health and Recovery Services with Mental Health Services Act (Prop 63) funds, First 5 Marin, Marin Community Foundation preK-3 initiative through the Marin County Office of Education, Marin Head Start, the Morris Family Fund, the Fullerton Family Foundation, and the Bella Vista Foundation.